 Organic fertilizer tea can be made with compost, animal manure or green matter such as comfrey or stinging nettles.
 These teas have concentrated nutrients that are beneficial to your garden soil and vegetable plant growth.

 I have made these for my own garden and it makes a huge difference in how my veggie plants grow and produce.
 I recommend everyone take time to add this to your garden to do list.

-Get more information on individual vegetable fertilizing requirements.
+Get more information on growing and fertilizing specific vegetable.